mahozad/vlc-setup/README.md

 ## Setup VLC for Linux
 In each of VLC releases, it provides installers for Windows and macOS but provides just the source code (a tar file) for Linux.
-There are various ways to build VLC for Linux:
+Providing VLC for Linux is more complicated: see https://github.com/caprica/vlcj/issues/1096#issuecomment-981168374 There are various ways to build VLC for Linux:
   - Download the VLC release source code tar (from the links above) and build the vlc dynamically (use the distro libraries) (see building for linux above)
   - Download the VLC release source code tar (from the links above) and build the vlc statically (provide all needed libraries) (see building for linux above)